How It Works

 We empower Warren County families to regain their housing, their independence, and their dignity.

 In 2003, National Interfaith Hospitality Network changed their name to Family Promise.
 This name change reflects the broad rage of promise and vision to end homelessness.
-It also refers to a promise in the sense of a commitment which a community makes to families in need as well as the promise and the potential inherent in every family who is in need.
 In an effort to align with Family Promise, the Interfaith Hospitality Network of Warren County officially adopted the name Family Promise of Warren County in April 2021.
-This name change gives us the opportunity to not only highlight our anchor program, the IHN Shelter, but also share the other programs that are offered to better serve the Warren County community - Heaven and Hearth furniture ministry, Homeless Crisis Response Program (HCRP) and Coats for a Cause.
+This name change gives us the opportunity to not only highlight our anchor program, the IHN Shelter, but also share the other programs that are offered to better serve the Warren County community - Heaven and Hearth Furniture Ministry, Homeless Crisis Response Program (HCRP), and Coats for a Cause.

 86%